robertozmc/botanic/README.md

 ## After cloning this repository

-In project folder
+In the project directory type in cmd/terminal:

 ```
 meteor npm install
 ```

-To run application type:
+To run application type in cmd/terminal:

 ```
 npm start